franciscoxavier04/pm-BIM/docs/system-admin-guide/time-and-costs/README.md

 > [!NOTE]
 > With cost types you can also book any kind of units to work packages, e.g. vacation days, leaves, travel days, etc..
 Just choose 1 as a unit.
 This way, you could e.g. track vacation days against a vacation budget and evaluate the days in the [cost reporting](../../user-guide/time-and-costs/reporting/).

-## Create and manage time tracking actvities
+## Create and manage time tracking activities

 To get an overview of existing values for time tracking activities, navigate to *Administration -> Time and Costs -> Time tracking activities*.
 You can adjust the items within the list by using the options behind the **More (three dots)** menu on the right side.
 You can also re-arrange the order by using the drag-and-drop handle on the left.